 Virginia Woolf and Politics

-Confirmed lecturers so far include Alison Hennegan, Peter Jones, Claire Nicholson, Frances Spalding and Trudi Tate.
-Supervisors include Alison Hennegan, Nadine Tschacksch and Clare Walker-Gore.
+Our lecturers are Alison Hennegan, Peter Jones, Claire Nicholson, Frances Spalding and Trudi Tate.
+Supervisors include Aoife Byrne, Alison Hennegan, Nadine Tschacksch and Clare Walker-Gore.

 A Room of One's Own (1929)